ElvinStarry/WhenfieldPS/README.md

     1. Make sure to setup Mitmproxy accordingly, and of course install the certificate system-wide.

-2. Download the [precompiled build](https://github.com/Campofinale/Campofinale/releases/latest) or build it by yourself
+2. Download the [precompiled build](https://git.teamstardust.org/Campofinale/Campofinale/releases/latest) or build it by yourself
-3. Put the `Json`, `TableCfg` and `DynamicAssets` folders inside the `Campofinale.exe` folder (you can download a copy [here](https://github.com/PotRooms/EndFieldData/tree/main))
+3. Put the `Json`, `TableCfg` folder inside the `Campofinale.exe` folder (you can download a copy [here](https://git.teamstardust.org/Campofinale/EndfieldData)) | Also get `DynamicAssets` from [here](https://git.teamstardust.org/Campofinale/EndfieldData-Archive/src/branch/main/0.5.28/DynamicAssets) and put them in the same folder as `Campofinale.exe`
-4. Run the server (`Campofinale.exe`)
+4. Run the server `Campofinale.exe`
 5. Proxy post-install setup

     ```shell
-    mitmproxy -s ak.py
+    mitmproxy -s ak.py --mode local:EndfieldTBeta2
     ```

    Get ak.py from [here](https://git.teamstardust.org/Campofinale/Campofinale/src/branch/development/docs/ak.py)

 6. Run the Mitmproxy command (from above) if you haven't

-7. Run the Game Client and start to play!
-(Note: Only OS client is supported for now)
+7. Patch the game client (get the patch from our Discord) - Run launcher.exe after (Note: Only OS client is supported for now)
 8. You must create an account using `account create (username)` in the server console, then login in the game with an email like `(username)@randomemailformathere.whatyouwant`.
 There is no password so you can input a random password for its field.

 ## Additional Information